ossd-sp22/slap-a-fetti/README.md

 ```

 #### Access Firefox Browser
 In your firefox browser, type ```about:debugging``` into the search engine.
-You will be directed to the [setup page](about:debugging#/setup).
+You will be directed to the set up page.
 Click on the "This Firefox" section in the left panel.
-You will be directed to the [runtime page](about:debugging#/runtime/this-firefox).

 #### Load Temporary Add-On
 Locate the Temporary Extension Section at the top of the page.
 Click on 'Load Temporary Add-On'.
 Locate the directory the slap-a-fetti repository was cloned into and find the slap-a-fetti folder.
 Select the confetti.js file.